hobelinm/hobelinm.github.io/projects/_posts/2016-10-24-Retrying-Via-PowerShell.md

 There's a set of predefined policies that simulate common retry behaviors:

 - Constant.
 Waits for a constant amount of time between retries
 - Linear.
-Waits a linear time between retries (n + n)
+Waits a linear time between retries (n + initial(n))
 - Exponential.
-Waits an exponential amount of time between retries (n * n)
+Waits an exponential amount of time between retries (n + n)
 - Random.
 Waits for a random amount of time between retries (0 ~ n)

 If these behaviors do not fit your needs you can still go through the work of defining your own retry logic.